adiguba/svelte4-bc/README.md

 > [!CAUTION]
 > **Version under development - API may not be final**

+## Goals

+The purpose of this package is to enable a step-by-step migration of components, by maintaining backward compatibility from caller's code, even after converting a component to the new **Svelte 5** syntax (*snippets/handlers*).

 ## Why ?

 **Svelte 5** is already backwards compatible with the **Svelte 4** syntax (*slots, on:events* directives), but only for **Svelte 4** components.